 The When of Mentoring

-- Mentoring should begin when a new employee accepts the offer with the support from dean and chair.
+- mentoring should begin when a new employee accepts the offer, with support from the dean and chair;

-- Establish a regular meeting schedule, if possible.
+- create a regular meeting schedule;

-- Establish clear, shared expectations for the relationship including time commitment.
+- establish clear, shared expectations for the relationship, including time commitment;

-- Establish clear communication protocols/expectations
+- institute clear communication protocols and expectations.

-Ideas for mentoring activities
+Ideas for Mentoring Activities

 - Exchange, review and discuss each other’s vitae.

 - Get to know each other informally, e.g., by sharing coffee or a meal, or attending an on-campus event